 Be sure to take a lot of pictures!

 The last mile of the road to the Death Canyon Trailhead is a crazy dirt road with dips and potholes everywhere.
-I would suggest taking a vehicle with high-clearance and 4-wheel drive (although I have seen little cars at that trailhead….) to minimize the impact on your car.
+I would definitely suggest taking a vehicle with high-clearance and 4-wheel drive (although I have seen little cars at that trailhead….) to minimize the impact on your car.

 From Jackson, travel north on Highway 191 for 12 miles.
 Turn left onto the Teton Park Road toward Moose.
 Go straight through the stop sign near the Craig Thomas Visitor Center, and then take a left onto the Moose-Wilson Road (right across the street from the Post Office).
 Travel along the Moose-Wilson Road for 3.1 miles, at which point you should see signs for Death Canyon instructing you to turn right.
 Follow the signs for another 2 miles until you reach the Death Canyon Trailhead and parking area.